 Education Immersion Weekends

-To earn an LLM in Compliance & Enterprise Risk Management degree. you must complete 24 credit hours of course work, including a thesis project.
-You must attend two Education Immersion Weekends at Loyola's Chicago campus.
+To earn your degree, you must complete 24 credits, including completion of a master's thesis.
+You must attend two Education Immersion Weekends at Loyola's Chicago campus (currently waived for 2021).
 Visit our Registrar for a complete list of degree requirements, academic calendars, and registration process.
 You may access full course descriptions through our student information system through guest access.